umr4nlp/umr-guidelines/guidelines.md

 * Modstr: Indicates the epistemic strength relation (degree of confidence/certainty) between a conceiver and an event or between a conceiver and an embedded conceiver.
 * Modpred: Indicates the relation between a modal complement-taking predicate and its complement
-* Quot: Indicates the relation between a speech predicate and its complement
+* quote: Indicates the relation between a speech predicate and its complement

 **Differences between AMR and UMR**